a plant i’d order: jeffersonia diphylla

 IT PUSHES UP OUT of the ground all crazy-colored and not green, the way some of my favorite early-arising native woodlanders do presumably to disguise themselves from hungry awakening herbivores.
 And then Jeffersonia diphylla, or twinleaf, proceeds to distinguish itself in other ways, too.
 Put it right alongside the pathway so you can appreciate all its aspects up-close:

 Jeffersonia—named by our first botanist, John Bartram, to honor the third President—likes average to moist, humus-rich soil and part shade to shade, such as a deciduous woodland.
 I have it under Aralia spinosa, the woody devil’s walking stick (another nearby native, but I planted it here in the garden) and it’s finally beginning to really colonize and move.
 Hooray.
-Its bloom almost overlaps that of the red-flowered wake-robin or Trillium erectum, which I have alongside (but twinleaf gets started and finished just a tiny bit faster).
+Its bloom almost overlaps that of the red-flowered wake-robin or Trillium erectum, which I have alongside (but twinleaf gets started and finished faster).

 Its native range, says the Lady Bird Johnson Wildflower Center, is New York and southern Ontario to Wisconsin, and northeast Iowa to Maryland, also appearing in the mountains from Georgia to Tennessee.
 Depending whom you ask, twinleaf is hardy in Zone 4 or 5 to 7 or 8.